gareth-smyth/nvman/readme.md

 * `nvman unlock <app_name> <title_name>` - Unlock the title
 * `nvman lock <app_name> <title_name>` - Lock the title
 * `nvman create <app_name> <title_name>` - Create a new save with 10 bytes of dummy data.
 Will overwrite any unlocked title with the same app name and title name.
+* TODO `nvman clearall` - Delete all titles in nvram
 * TODO `nvman dump <output file>` - Dump the entire non volatile storage contents
 * TODO `nvman restore <input file>` - Restore a previously dumped non volatile storage over the top of existing